 NYC Renter Guide

-Here is the Cheapest Guarantor Service in NYC
+Find the Cheapest Guarantor Service in NYC—Without Cutting Corners

 Most NYC landlords require 40× the monthly rent in annual income.
-If you don't hit that number, a guarantor service can bridge the gap, but not all of them charge the same.
-Here's how to find the most affordable option without getting burned by hidden fees.
+If you don't meet that threshold, a guarantor service bridges the gap.
+Here's how to find one that's actually affordable—and actually accepted.

-~70% Of NYC renters who can't meet it alone
+60%+ Of NYC renters who can't meet that bar

 Why So Many NYC Renters Need a Guarantor Service